Alex Gong: Early life

 Gong was born and raised in Boston.
 When he was 8, Alex Gong's parents went through an acrimonious divorce; during a dispute over custody, his father, James Gong, took the boy to India and Tibet, leaving him in the care of Children's Village, a boarding school in Dharamsala.
 Alex did not see his mother for nearly three years; when he was 11, he turned up at the United States embassy in Kathmandu, Nepal.
 At the time, he could not find his mother, Nita, because she had returned to using her maiden name (Tomaszewski) and was living in New Hampshire.

 Gong stated in 2001 his interest in martial arts started when he was 5, crediting "those old Bruce Lee films".
 He did not speak much about his years in Dharamsala except to remark that he fought a lot as a kid.
 Gong dropped out of high school, but later enrolled at San Francisco State University and earned a business degree.
 In 1989, Gong met Chuck Norris at the Fresno Yosemite International Airport, where Gong was working at a ticket counter.
 Gong took up Muay Thai in 1993.
-Prior to that, Gong had trained in tai chi chuan, aikido, taekwondo, karate, and judo.
+Prior to that, Gong had trained in tai chi, aikido, taekwondo, karate, and judo.